syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 </table>

-> _Note: Mask definition is mandatory to use Date separator, Time Separator, Prompt Char and Decimal Separator._
+> Note: Mask definition is mandatory to use Date separator, Time Separator, Prompt Char and Decimal Separator.

 The following code example illustrates how to use GridMaskColumn.

 {% highlight xml %}

-[XAML]

 <syncfusion:GridMaskColumn HeaderText="Contact Number"